 All employees of the University are eligible to contribute to the Plan on a voluntary basis the first day of the month following their date of hire.
 The only class of employees that may not make any contributions to the Plan are student employees while receiving wages that are not subject to FICA taxation.

 The information contained in this Policy represents only a portion of the actual provisions of the Plan.
 The complete terms and conditions concerning the discussed benefit are described in the actual Plan documents.
 Plan documents can be found on the Office of Human Resources website.

-Contributions to the Plan are deducted before federal income taxes are calculated.
+Contributions to the Plan (other than the Roth plan option) are deducted before federal income taxes are calculated.
 IRS Regulations establish the retirement plan contribution limits each calendar year.
 Employees may not contribute more than these established yearly limits.